theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 Puppet configuration management goes beyond this post, but this illustrates how Remote Execution allows to automate this task.

-To deploy a puppet agent, we need to install the a package, create a configuration file with information about the puppet server and trigger a one puppet agent run.
+To deploy a puppet agent, we need to install a package, create a configuration file with information about the puppet server and trigger a one puppet agent run.
 The first template version could look like this